mehwaffle10/Waffle_Balance/README.md

 - Increase bounce velocity from 10 to 12
 - Bounce from all angles
 - No longer "medium" weight (no slow down while carrying)
+- Can use M1 and M2 while holding a trampoline
+	- Archers: Shoot arrows and grapple.
+Arrows always collide with trampoline
+	- Knights: Slash, jab, and shield as normal
+	- Builders: Can only dig, since selecting a block makes you drop what you are holding

 Warboats
 - Can't be captured